Last Updated on March 1, 2021

 - A baby mattress shouldn’t be too small nor too thick.
 Most play yards come with one, so you don’t need to worry about finding a suitable pad.
 This is a great thing because their size can be so variable

-- Many play yards come with additional features like a bassinet or a changing table.
+- Many pack n plays come with additional features like a bassinet or a changing table.
 Some models even play soothing lights and sounds

 - You can save a lot of money if you buy a crib alternative with all the bells and whistles.
 These all-in-ones tend to cost less than full-sized cribs.
 Additionally, you don’t need to buy a separate mattress, changing table, nor a bassinet.
 Graco Amari (also sold on Amazon) is one of the most versatile playards out there.
 Many parents buy this crib alternative to grandmas house

 - The cons are identical to the disadvantages of travel cribs.
-Many play yards sit quite low, so they may be uncomfortable to use for months to come.
+Many pack and plays sit quite low, so they may be uncomfortable to use for months to come.
 Additionally, you can’t use them for a very long time as they aren’t convertible

 - Many playards are quite big.
 As a result, you may not save any space compared to full-sized cribs

-- There are many play yards out there.
-If you want a crib alternative, then the model should be intended for sleeping and come with a mattress.
-This means that choosing a suitable baby bed can
+- There are a ton of options out there.
+If you want to buy a pack n play instead of a crib, then the model should be intended for sleeping and come with a mattress.
+This means that choosing a suitable baby bed requires some extra effort

 6. Bassinet or Cradle